nova0821/iotjs-wiki/IoT.js-API:-GPIO.md

 'setport' event will be emitted after port is set.

-'setpin' event will be emitted after port is set.
+'setpin' event will be emitted for pins that are bound to the port after port is set.

 #### gpio.writePort(portNumber, value[, callback])